bdickason/bdickason.com/posts/use-your-damn-product.md

 There is a TON of work that goes into using your product and by just casually browsing your site, you are likely missing 90% of it. **Going through the process as a real user will not only allow you to develop DEEP empathy for your customers, but it will help you pinpoint specific problems with your experience**:

-<blockquote class="pull-quote"><p>"Once I shipped my shirts, I wrote up an internal email to Kickstarter staff detailing my fulfillment process.
-That email became the kernel for a number of discussions about how we could better improve the data processing creators face when delivering their rewards to backers." -<a href="http://fredbenenson.com/2012/07/23/kickstarter-fulfillment-and-product-development-a-story-of-dogfood-and-data-validation/">Fred Benenson, Kickstarter</a></p></blockquote>
+> "Once I shipped my shirts, I wrote up an internal email to Kickstarter staff detailing my fulfillment process.
+That email became the kernel for a number of discussions about how we could better improve the data processing creators face when delivering their rewards to backers." -[Fred Benenson, Kickstarter](http://fredbenenson.com/2012/07/23/kickstarter-fulfillment-and-product-development-a-story-of-dogfood-and-data-validation/)